elhamhassan90/nterprise-Level-Monitoring-Project/README.md

 Active Directory installatiion and creating domain user ansible and add it to all joined windows nodes to the domain (ITI.LOCAL)
 - Ansible will connect to windows servers through winrm service on windows servers (opened ports 5985)

-add gpo to add ansible user to the the local administrators group on all windows servers joined to the domain create ou called All-Windows-Servers  and link the gpo to it
+add gpo to add ansible user to the the local administrators group on all windows servers joined to the domain and then deny it from local and remote login to all windows servers create ou called All-Windows-Servers  and link the gpo to it
 ---
-Computer Configuration → Preferences → Control Panel Settings → Local Users and Groups → New → Local Group
+Computer Configuration → Preferences → Control Panel Settings → Local Users and Groups → New → Local Group (Administrators) *and add ansible user to this group*
+---
+Computer Configuration → Policies → Windows Settings → Security Settings → Local Policies → User Rights Assignment → Deny log on locally *and add ansible user to this group*
+---
+Computer Configuration → Policies → Windows Settings → Security Settings → Local Policies → User Rights Assignment → Deny log on through Remote Desktop Services *and add ansible user to this group*
 ---